DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-integrate-auth0-into-your-existing-saas-tools.markdown

 ---
 layout: post
 title: "Integrate Auth0 Into Your Existing SaaS Tools"
-description: Using Auth0 Rules, any SaaS provider can become part of your authentication procedure
+description: Using Auth0 Rules, all your SaaS tools can become part of your authentication procedure
 date: 2016-04-06 12:07
 author:
   name: Diego Poza